 - Don't use paper towels or other wood-based cloths, they will leave tiny scratches on the screen that will accumulate with each use and over time, blur the screen

 - Don't rub the screen with hard pressure and never in circles, this can leave permanent marks on the screen

 - Don't use cleaning rags used for other things, use a microfiber cloth only and wash it frequently

 - Don't touch the screen unless you have to, touch screens being the obvious exception here

 Best Flat Screen Cleaning Methods

-Cleaning a flat screen should be done using the most minimally invasive steps first, then moving on to more stringent methods if needed to remove tough oils, etc. Use these methods, starting with the first and moving on if needed:
+Cleaning a flat screen should be done using the most minimally invasive steps first and then moving on to more stringent methods if needed to remove tough oils, etc. Use the following cleaning methods starting with the first and moving on if needed:

 - Turn off the screen and let it cool, don't clean a warm or hot screen

 - Wiping will usually be all that's needed here.
 Use a microfiber cloth and lightly wipe in complete strokes, either vertically or horizontally, across the whole screen